Carnegie Mellon University traditions: Midway

 For Carnival Weekend, the College of Fine Arts parking lot is turned into "Midway."
 Midway features both booths and carnival rides.
 Booths are multi-story structures constructed by campus organizations, featuring (usually) free games and cheap giveaway prizes.
 The booths are intricate, multi-level affairs, showing off the creativity and energy of the students who construct them.
 The Friday of the week before Carnival is known as "Move On", and is when all the organizations who are building booths move their supplies, materials, tools, and pre-fabricated components onto Midway.
 Build week commences from that Friday night, and for the entire week, organizations steadfastly build their booths, preparing for the official opening of Midway at 3:00 pm the following Thursday.
 Each year, an overall theme for booths is chosen.
 Booth has four competitive categories.
 These include: fraternity, sorority, independent, and blitz (smaller booths).
 Each organization chooses a sub-theme and builds their booth accordingly.
 The construction of these booths is a competition and each booth is judged on various criteria, including both daytime and nighttime appearance, adherence to theme, game playability, environmentalism, and appropriateness of prizes.

-Midway also features portable carnival rides that are brought in and set up, along with standard carnival concession food.
-Various musical acts, improv comedy troupes, and other performances are staged in a nearby tent running throughout the weekend and providing a backdrop to the entire spectacle.

 Mobot

 "Mobot," a general term resulting from shortening "mobile robot", is an annual competition at Carnegie Mellon that made its debut in 1994.
 In this event, robots try (autonomously) to pass through gates, in order, and reach the finish line.
 There is a white line on the pavement connecting the gates, and the line is normally used to find the gates, though it is not mandated by the rules that the robots follow the line.
 Towards the end of the course, the lines split and merge randomly, and knowledge of which line leads to the next gate is needed to consistently finish the course.
 This information is provided by the judges shortly before the actual competition begins.
 The current undergraduate mobot course record of 1:17:10 is held by Nathaniel Barshay for his entry "AEPi" which competed in 2010.
 The overall mobot course record of 33.99 seconds is held by a Michael Licitra and Jeff McMahill set in 2009.
 In Carnival fashion, awards are presented to overall winners.
 The rewards are as follows: First Place ($1000), Second Place ($500), Third Place ($250), Open Class ($250), Judges' Choice ($100), Course Record ($250), and MoboJoust ($100).

-Entry to compete in the Mobot competition is free and is for currently enrolled undergraduate students at Carnegie Mellon.
-The Mobot Competition is run and organized by the School of Computer Science at Carnegie Mellon University.